fireundubh/playwithfire/fallout4/mods/auto-loot.md

 #### Not Yet Implemented

-* Added Ash Pile and Goo Pile support to the Bodies Filter
 * Added filter-independent toggles for looting while in combat
 * Added filter-independent toggles for looting while sneaking
 * Added filter-independent toggles for looting legendary armor and weapons